Fiscal Strategy Model

 ||Fiscal Strategy Model - HYEFU 2013 Update||fsm-hyefu13.xls (1,189 KB)|

 |17 Dec 2013

 ||Economic and Demographic Projections - HYEFU 2013||fsm-projections-hyefu13.xls (24 KB)|

 Notes for this Version of the Fiscal Strategy Model

 - Scenarios for different levels of operating expenses and revenue can be tested using the Forecast Adjuster sheet of the FSM.
 The output of the Forecast Adjuster is in the Option worksheet.

-- The FSM has been updated to incorporate the latest economic and fiscal forecasts contained in the BEFU.
-Assumptions underpinning the BEFU FSM are outlined in detail in the Projection Assumptions section of the Fiscal Strategy Report (16 May 2013).
+- The FSM has been updated to incorporate the latest economic and fiscal forecasts contained in the HYEFU.
+A summary of key economic and demographic assumptions in the HYEFU FSM are provided in the Excel file 'Economic and Demographic Projections - HYEFU 2013', above.

 Other Treasury Models

 Treasury produces another model that projects fiscal and economic variables beyond the forecasts.
 It is called the Long-Term Fiscal Model (LTFM).

 The LTFM differs from the FSM in that: